Robinson exit to cost New York Times over $15 million

 Against the backdrop of an 80 percent decline in the Times Co's stock over her seven-year tenure as CEO, the size of Robinson's exit package prompted some criticism in the newsroom.
 Times Co shares are down 25 percent this year alone.

-But Robinson is getting less than half of the $37.1 million in severance Craig Dubow received when he retired as Gannett Inc's CEO in October, after six years at the helm of the newspaper publisher and amid similarly dismal financial results.
+But Robinson is getting less than half of the $37.1 million Craig Dubow received from a combination of severance, pension, disability, and stock payments when he retired as Gannett Inc's CEO in October, after six years at the helm of the newspaper publisher and amid similarly dismal financial results.

 FRICTION WITH SULZBERGER

-Note: (This story was corrected in the 8th paragraph to show $37.1 million payout to Dubow includes severance, pension, disability, and stock payments)